 - Ring pessary this is a soft plastic ring or device which is inserted into the vagina and pushes the prolapse back up.
 This usually gets rid of the dragging sensation and can improve urinary and bowel symptoms.
-It needs to be changed every 6-9 months, or earlier if there is any bleeding or discharge, and can be very popular; we can show you an example in clinic.
+It needs to be changed every 4-6 months and can be very popular; we can show you an example in clinic.
 Other pessaries may be used if the Ring pessary is not suitable.
 Some couples feel that the pessary gets in the way during sexual intercourse, but many couples are not bothered by it. - Shelf Pessary or Gellhorn If you are not sexually active this is a stronger pessary which can be inserted into the vagina and again needs changing every 4-6 months.